stewhir/recent-robust-qac/README.md

 MSN - 467,075,504 bytes (445mb)
 Sogou - 979,653,808 bytes (934mb)

+<h2>Running the Code from the Command Line</h2>
+You can start an experiment as follows:

+sog 2 ntb 2008-06-01 200 200

+(...more info coming!)

+<h2>Further Information</h2>

 If you have any questions on the code or approaches, then visit my website at http://www.stewh.com to find out how to contact me.